poteto/hiring-without-whiteboards/README.md

 - [Data Theorem](https://www.datatheorem.com) | Palo Alto, CA; Paris, Fr; London, United Kingdom; Remote | Phone interview, then a take home project and finally in-person interview.
 - [DataChef](https://DataChef.co) | Amsterdam, Netherlands | Video call (technical questions about candidate's achievements), take home assignment, cultural fit zoom or face to face with rest of the team.
 - [DataMade](https://datamade.us) | Chicago, IL | After submitting an application, selected applicants are moved on to a round of interviews and will be asked to submit a piece of code for review.
 If you don’t have any code you can share, DataMade will provide a short exercise for you to complete.
 An in-person (or remote) interview will be scheduled to go over your background, what draws you to DataMade, and your code sample.
-- [Datascope](https://datascopeanalytics.com/careers/) | Chicago, IL | Take home exploratory data project with public data, discussion about the project via video chat, and in-person office visit.
 - [Def Method](https://www.defmethod.com) | NYC, NY | Take home test, pair programming with dev on test and client work, receive offer same day as pairing interview
-- [Delivery Center](https://deliverycenter.gupy.io) | Rio de Janeiro, Brazil & Remote | Interviews with the team about the company and the opening, with a short take-home project using their main stack.
 - [Delivery Much](https://carreiras.deliverymuch.com.br) | Florianópolis, Brazil & Remote | On-site (and/or remote) interviews about the company and the opening, with a short take-home project for leveling.
-- [Dentolo](https://angel.co/dentolo) | Berlin, Germany | Phone interview with the HR department, take-home project and technical interview to discuss your skill set + general questions
+- [Dentolo](https://www.dentolo.de) | Berlin, Germany | Phone interview with the HR department, take-home project and technical interview to discuss your skill set + general questions
 - [Deskbookers](https://www.deskbookers.com/en-gb/jobs) | Amsterdam, Netherlands | Phone screen, take-home project, on-site interview
 - [DeSmart](https://www.desmart.com) | Gdynia, Poland | Technical interview, take-home project and talk about your experience
 - [Detroit Labs](https://www.detroitlabs.com/careers) | Detroit, MI | Our technical interview starts with a take-home assignment that we will look at during the interview.
 You'll walk us though your thought process, add functionality if applicable to the interview, and talk about your experience.
 We believe that showing us your work in a practical setting is more telling of your abilities and what you will bring to the table, than writing code on a whiteboard.